lwpearce/webscraping-example/README.md

+This python program was an exercise I coded for the "Complete Python-3 Bootcamp" class on Udemy.

-This python program uses webscraping techniques to connect to http://quotes.toscrape.com/ and webscrape it to get:
+It uses webscraping techniques to connect to http://quotes.toscrape.com/ and webscrape it to get:
 - unique list of authors
 - list of all the quotes
 - list of the top ten tags